EtherealEmil/UsualScrap/README.md

 Gloomy Capsule - Activates during the evening and night, when fully charged it will randomly teleport it's holder either indoors or outdoors depending on their current location.

-Frigid Capsule - Activates during the day and afternoon, when fully charged it creates a localized snowstorm that will slow and eventually freeze players who remain in it too long.
-Frozen players will be unfrozen if they take damage.
+Frigid Capsule - Activates during the day and afternoon, when fully charged it creates a localized snowstorm that will apply stacks of slowness to players that remain in the storm.

 </details>